Share this Post

-Ella: By Hayman Selig Mendelssohn (Royal Collection RCIN 2909507), Public domain via Wikimedia Commons
+Ella: Hayman Selig Mendelssohn (Royal Collection RCIN 2909507), public domain via Wikimedia Commons

-Ella and Sergei: Author unknown, Public domain via Wikimedia Commons
+Ella and Sergei: Image by an unknown photographer, public domain via Wikimedia Commons

-Marie Pavlovna: Author unknown, Public domain via Wikimedia Commons
+Marie Pavlovna (profile): Agence Rol, public domain via Wikimedia Commons

-Marie of Yugoslavia: Author unknown, Public domain via Wikimedia Commons
+Marie of Yugoslavia: Image by an unknown photographer, public domain via Wikimedia Commons

 King Peter: By Daventry (F/O), Royal Air Force official photographer [Public domain], via Wikimedia Commons